dathan/go-github-license-check/README.md

 ## DOCKER

-Github builds and pushes the docker images.
-A cache is set in the push job to test if builds between pushes are cached.
+Github builds and pushes the docker images to docker.pkg.github.com.
+Splitting testing bettween builds can be sped up with a cache in the same github action run, not between builds.`